Welcome to Lawler Orchestra

 Getting an Instrument

 An Important Note: Instruments should be sent to Lawler to be set up and ready for your student.
 Unless your student is already enrolled in private lessons, instruments should not be used before the school year begins.
-Please do not let your student get started on their own.
+Please do not let your student get started on their own over the summer.
 Beginning position set-up and technique is crucial to a successful future on the instrument.
 Bad habits formed without proper instruction can lead to a long struggle of breaking bad habits instead of developing a strong foundation from the start.

 Once you've completed your rental...